TheRealVSSVSSN/SunnyRP/backend/srp-base/docs/index.md

 * Added Wise Imports module with `GET /v1/wise-imports/orders/{characterId}` and `POST /v1/wise-imports/orders` endpoints.

 For resource decisions see `progress-ledger.md`.
 Module details are documented in `modules/wise-imports.md`.

+## Update – 2025-08-24

+Introduced undercover profile storage to support the **Wise-UC** resource.

+* Added Wise UC module with `GET /v1/wise-uc/profiles/{characterId}` and `POST /v1/wise-uc/profiles` endpoints.

+For resource decisions see `progress-ledger.md`.
+Module details are documented in `modules/wise-uc.md`.